713-224-5529

 If you or someone you know has been posted a bond out of your financial range, it’s important you gain legal counsel now.
 A skilled attorney can schedule a bond hearing to contest your bond amount.

-Tyler Flood & Associates, Inc. accepts clients throughout the Houston area including Pasadena, Tomball, Bellaire and West University Place.
+[firm] accepts clients throughout the Houston area including Pasadena, Tomball, Bellaire and West University Place.

 This article was last updated on March 8th, 2019.